What does the new Supply Chain Act mean for companies?

 The German Supply Chain Law

-On June 11, 2021, the German Bundestag passed the "Act on Corporate Due Diligence in Supply Chains".
-This means that companies headquartered in Germany with 3,000 or more employees will in the future be required to analyze human rights risks in their supply chains, take preventive and remedial measures, establish complaint procedures, and report on these activities.
+On June 11th, 2021, the German Bundestag passed the "Act on Corporate Due Diligence in Supply Chains".
+This means that companies headquartered in Germany with 3,000 employees or more will in the future be required to analyze human rights risks in their supply chains, take preventive and remedial measures, establish complaint procedures, and report on these activities.

 A comparison of the German and European Supply Chain Laws

 Both drafts fundamentally aim to ensure that human rights are respected in business and that global supply chains are presented more transparently.
 However, there are significant differences between the two approaches in terms of size and scope of application for the obligated companies.

 Pros and cons for companies